FitzHawke/soxyn/README.md

 - add more hosts
   - Naydra (NAS currently with containers)
   - Gleeok (VPS currently with mail-server/more containers)
-  - rpi - any use for this with nix?
-  - router - currently OPNSense.
-Consider trying nixos-router project
 - impermanence <- wipe the system every reboot and only persist necessary data
 - build container images with nixos
 - build install iso